-To conclude we have shown how the renormalized disorder correlator $\Delta(w)$, central to the Functional RG theory of depinning, can be measured for a manifold of internal dimension d driven by a spring in a N = 1 random landscape.
+To conclude we have shown how the renormalized disorder correlator $\Delta(w)$, central to the functional RG theory of depinning, can be measured for a manifold of internal dimension d driven by a spring in an N=1 random landscape.
 This correlator contains information about the stick slip motion of the interface.

-We have solved analytically the case d = 0 of a particle in a short-range correlated pinning-force landscape, finding three universality classes.
-In each case we have obtained the universal fixed-point forms for $\Delta(w)$ for quasi-static driving, i.e. the depinning fixed point.
-In all cases it exhibits the famous cusp at $w = 0^+$.
+We have solved analytically the case d=0 of a particle in a short-range correlated pinning-force landscape, finding three universality classes.
+In each case we have obtained the universal fixed-point forms for $\Delta(w)$ for quasistatic driving, i.e., the depinning fixed point.
+In all cases it exhibits the famous cusp at $w=0^+$.
 We have also obtained the distribution of critical forces, avalanche sizes and waiting times, and checked the general relations conjectured to hold between their moments and the cusp $\Delta'(0^+)$.
-While the exponent ζ can take various values depending on the class, the avalanche-size exponent was found to be $\tau = 0$ in all cases, which invalidates, at least at a naive level, the conjecture $\tau = 2 - 2/(d + \zeta)$.
-We also found that the distribution of avalanche sizes and waiting times are identical in the scaling limit.
+While the exponent ζ can take various values depending on the class, the avalanche-size exponent was found to be $\tau=0$ in all cases, which invalidates, at least at a naive level, the conjecture τ lanche sizes and waiting times are identical in the scaling limit.

-We have extended our results to a particle driven in a force landscapes with the correlations of a random walk.
-In the Brownian case, known as the ABBM model for interface motion and Barkhausen noise, it is possible to solve for any driving velocity and check the quasi-static limit.
-Remarkably this model has much in common with the mean field theory of avalanches and recent FRG results for avalanche distributions in d = 4.
-Since $\zeta = 4$, the avalanche exponent for $v = 0^+$ obeys, in that case, the conjecture $\tau = 2 - 2/(d + \zeta)$.
+We have extended our results to a particle driven in force landscapes with the correlations of a random walk.
+In the Brownian case, known as the ABBM model for interface motion and Barkhausen noise, it is possible to solve for any driving velocity and check the quasistatic limit.
+Remarkably this model has much in common with the mean field theory of avalanches and recent FRG results for avalanche distributions in d=4.
+Since $\zeta=4$, the avalanche exponent for $v=0^+$ obeys, in that case, the conjecture $\tau = 2 - 2/(d + \zeta)$.